de CHIRICO, quotes by the Italian artist on art; founder of Metaphysical Painting

 - It is most important that we should rid art of all that it has contained of ‘recognizable material’ to date, all familiar subject matter, all traditional ideas, all popular symbols must be banished forthwith.
 More important still, we must hold enormous faith in ourselves; it is essential that the revelation we receive, the conception of an image which embraces a certain thing, which has no sense in itself, which has no subject, which means ‘absolutely nothing’ from the logical point of view… …should speak so strongly in us, evoke such agony or joy, that we feel compelled to paint.

-* reflections on the conception and painting of images ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
+* his quote with reflections on the conception and painting of images ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
 232

 - I remember one vivid winter’s day at Versailles.
 Silence and calm reigned supreme,.
 Everything gazed at me with mysterious, questioning eyes.
 And then I realized that every corner of the palace, every column, every window possessed a spirit, an impenetrable soul.
 I looked around at the marble heroes, motionless in the lucid air, beneath the frozen rays of that winter sun which pours down on us ‘without love’, like perfect song.

-* ideas on the living character and power of things and buildings he painted frequently: ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
+* art statement on the living character and power of things and buildings he painted frequently: ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
 232

 - Perhaps the most amazing sensation passed on to us by prehistoric man is that of presentiment.
 It will always continue.
 We might consider it as an eternal proof of the irrationality of the universe.
 Original man must have wandered through a world full of uncanny signs.
 He must have trembled at each step.

-* statements on the ‘prehistoric man’ and presentiment as a continuing phenomenon in human history ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
+* quote with statement on the ‘prehistoric man’ and presentiment as a continuing phenomenon in human history ‘On mystery and Creation’, Giorgio de Chirico, Paris 1913, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
 232

 - Everything has two aspects: the current aspect, which we see nearly always and which ordinary men see, and the ghostly and metaphysical aspect, which only rare individuals may see in moments of clairvoyance and metaphysical abstraction.
 (1919)

-* statement on metaphysical perception: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+* source of his quote on metaphysical perception: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
 440

 - A work of art must narrate something that does not appear within its outline.
 The objects and figures represented in it must likewise poetically tell you of something that is far away from them and also of what their shapes materially hide from us.
 A certain dog painted by Courbet (French 19th century Realism painter, fh) is like the story of a poetic and romantic hunt. ( quote by de Chirico in 1919, ed.)

-* quote on the narrative power of visual things in painting art: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
+* de Chirico’s artist quote on the narrative power of visual things in painting art: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, p.
 440

 - The structure of cities, the architecture of houses, squares, gardens, public walks, gateways, railway stations, etc – all these provide us with the basic principles of a great Metaphysical aesthetic… …We, who live under the sign of the Metaphysical alphabet, we know the joy and sorrows to be found in a gateway, a street corner, a room, on the surface of a table, between the sides of a box…

-* statement on Metaphysical aesthetic in painting things like houses, railway stations (a favourite motif of De Chirico for his paintings; his father was engineer in railways constructions, fh): ‘On metaphysical aesthetic’, Giorgio de Chirico, 1919, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
+* source of his quote on Metaphysical aesthetic in painting ‘things’ like houses, railway stations (a favourite motif of De Chirico for his paintings; his father was engineer in railways constructions, fh): ‘On metaphysical aesthetic’, Giorgio de Chirico, 1919, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p .
 233

 - Perfect knowledge of the space an object should occupy in a picture, and of the space that separates one object from another, establishes a new astronomy of things attached to our planet by the magic law of gravity.
 Canons of the Metaphysical aesthetic lie in the minutely-accurate and precisely-estimated use of surfaces and volumes… …We are building in paint a new Metaphysical psychology of things.

-* theory notes on Metaphysical aesthetics; volumes, surfaces and location in space: ‘On metaphysical aesthetic’, Giorgio de Chirico, 1919, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p.
+* his quote on Metaphysical aesthetics; volumes, surfaces and location in space: ‘On metaphysical aesthetic’, Giorgio de Chirico, 1919, as quoted in ”Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963, p.
 233

 - Among the many senses that modern painters have lost, we must number the sense of architecture.
 The edifice accompanying the human figure, whether alone or in a group, whether in a scene from life or in an historical drama, was a great concern of the ancients.
 They applied themselves to it with loving and severe spirit, studying and perfecting the laws of perspective.
 A landscape enclosed in the arch of a portico or in the square or rectangle of a window acquires a greater metaphysical value, because it is solidified and isolated from the surrounding space.
 Architecture completes nature.
 (1920)

-* statements on the value of architecture for modern painters and painting: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, pp. 440-441
+* Chirico’s quote on the value of architecture for modern painters and painting: “Artists on Art – from the 14th – 20th centuries”, ed. by Robert Goldwater and Marco Treves; Pantheon Books, 1972, London, pp. 440-441

-not sourced artist quotes of the Italian painter artist De Chirico; Metaphysical Painting
+not sourced artist quotes of the famous Italian painter artist De Chirico; founder of Metaphysical Painting

 - My paintings are small but each one is an enigma.